 Simplifying the Test for Goodwill Impairment: In January 2017, the FASB issued guidance which simplifies goodwill impairment testing by removing Step 2 from the goodwill impairment test which required companies to assign the fair value of a reporting unit to its underlying assets and liabilities.
 Instead, an entity should recognize an impairment charge for the amount by which the carry amount of a reporting unit exceeds its fair value.
-Adoption of this guidance did not have a material impact on the Company's consolidated financial statements.
+Adoption of this guidance did not impact the Company's consolidated financial statements.